Why does the Court have a case management system?

-As such, in a case without complicated legal or factual issues, the case may only appear on the docket a few times: Arraignment; Initial Status Conference; Main Status Conference; Conclusion (by dismissal, plea, or trial).
+As such, in a case without complicated legal or factual issues, the case may only appear on the docket a few times: Arraignment; Informal Discussion Conference; Main Status Conference; Conclusion (by dismissal, plea, or trial).

 In more complicated cases, additional hearings will be held to resolve preliminary legal issues.
 In cases that are scheduled for trial, additional hearings will be scheduled to resolve issues that may affect the trial of the case.

 After preliminary matters, the Court will schedule an Informal Discussion Conference for the parties.

 What are the purposes of the Status Conferences?

 1. Informal Discussion Conference: The purpose of this preliminary meeting is to get all the parties in the same room, informally, to discuss the case before it appears on the docket.
 This meeting is scheduled for a Monday morning between 9:00 and 10:30 when the Court is not in session.

 The Court requires that the accused be present at the Informal Discussion Conference.

 There are three goals for this Informal Discussion Conference:

 At the conclusion of the informal discussion, the parties will complete and submit to Chambers a Joint Report of Informal Discussion.
 The purpose of the Joint Report is to assist in further scheduling of the case, whether for resolution or litigation.